-If you witness a sewer spill or any suspicious activity in or around our treatment facilities or other sewer infrastructure, or you have an odor complaint, please contact the Utilities Department at (928) 639-2520.
+If you witness a sewer spill or any suspicious activity in or around our treatment facilities or other sewer infrastructure, or you have an odor complaint, please contact the Utilities Department 24 hours a day at (928) 639-2520.

 Our wastewater division protects both public health and the region’s water quality by the collection and treatment of wastewater.
 Today we are able to treat up to 250,000 gallons of wastewater a day.
 In the near future, we are looking to increase the amount to 600,000 gallons a day with room to expand to 1,000,000 gallons a day.

 There sometimes exists confusion as to where the Town’s maintenance for sewer services end and the homeowner’s begins.
 The following will help you understand this shared responsibility.

 The Town of Clarkdale maintains everything up to the property line, provided there is a Town approved clean out at or near the property line to provide lateral service from property line to sewer main in the alley, while the homeowner is responsible for all maintenance within the property.
 If a clean-out does not exist at the property line the Town does not maintain the lateral line from the house to the main sewer line in the alley.

 The following tips will help to minimize problems with clogging of your sewer line to the sewer main:

 ü Avoid using hot water to dissolve grease on cookware.